 #5) Security Threat from Rooted and Jailbroken Phones

 Here the first term is applicable to Android and the second term is applicable to iOS.
-In a phone, not all the operations are available to a user like overwriting system files, upgrading OS to a version which is not normally available for that phone and some operations need an admin access to the phone.
+In a phone, not all the operations are available to a user like overwriting system files, upgrading OS to a version that is not normally available for that phone and some operations need admin access to the phone.

 The security threats that rooting or jailbreaking poses is: